How to Block Ads in Gmail: Full Guide

 Turn off Ads Personalization

 An important point to start with: Gmail is displaying the ads based on the parameters of Google accounts.
 All Google services are interconnected, forming a cloud-based software ecosystem, which has many advantages.
-One single way to login to all the tools, multi-device sync, comprehensive tools integration are just a few of them.
+One single way to login to all the tools, multi-device sync, and comprehensive tools integration are just a few of them.
 The same goes for the ad settings.
+Therefore, to turn off ads in Gmail, you need to work with personalization settings.

 Ads that you see in your inbox are supposed to reflect your online searching and shopping habits.
 Google collects and analyses this information to provide users with targeted ads.
 Not everyone is okay with this, however.
 Targeted ads shown in Inbox might uncover one’s internet activities to the work colleagues during an important presentation, or create unnecessary pressure about buying a particular product or service.